Find out what it takes for a glass to be a beer clean glass.

 There’s a science to the presentation of the perfect beer.
 But you already know that, don’t you?
 You know that your pint of brewed deliciousness should be poured while the glass is held at 45º and that once the pour has reached the halfway point, you should tilt the glass upright, then close the faucet quickly to avoid overflow.
 A one-inch collar of foam (the head) should top off the beer visually while enhancing aromas and protecting the beer's carbonation.

-But did you know that this delicate, planned process may not go as planned if you don’t pay attention to one key detail: the glassware.
-More specifically, the cleanliness of the glassware.
+But did you know that this delicate process may not go as planned if you don’t pay attention to one key detail: the glassware?
+More specifically, the cleanliness of those beer glasses.
 Because when it comes to the perfect beer, clean enough isn’t good enough.
 What you really need is beer clean.

-Beer clean is an industry term describing a glass that is free of any impurities that would give CO2 a place to cling to, ensuring the beer’s best look and taste.
-The Brewer’s Association Draught Beer Quality Manual (DBQM) defines a beer clean glass as one that: "Forms a proper foam head, allows lacing during consumption, and never shows patches of bubbles stuck to the side of the glass in the liquid beer."
+Beer clean is an industry term describing a glass free of any impurities that would give CO2 a place to cling to, ensuring the beer’s best look and taste.
+The Brewer’s Association Draught Beer Quality Manual (DBQM) defines a beer clean glass as: "Forms a proper foam head, allows lacing during consumption, and never shows patches of bubbles stuck to the side of the glass in the liquid beer."

 The process that goes into making beer is long and painstaking.
-From harvesting the grain, to malting, to the act of brewing itself, all of these steps come together to create one product.
+From harvesting the grain to malting, to the act of brewing itself, all of these steps come together to create one product.
 At each step of the way, the parties involved are focused on ensuring the highest standards of quality and sanitation.
-So why would you forget all of that hard work when it’s time to reap the reward and put that sweet, sweet beer to your lips?
-Insisting on the cleanest possible glassware is the last hurdle you have to clear to guarantee that the beer you enjoy is the best it can possibly be.
-A dirty glass can compromise a carefully crafted beer’s taste, carbonation, and look, and quite frankly, no one should be OK with that.
+So why would you forget all that hard work when it’s time to reap the reward and put that sweet, sweet beer to your lips?
+Insisting on the cleanest possible glassware is the last hurdle you must clear to guarantee that the beer you enjoy is the best it can be.
+A dirty glass can compromise a carefully crafted beer’s taste, carbonation, and look; frankly, no one should be OK with that.

 As noted above, if a glass is anything less than beer clean, it harbors minor (or major) impurities that give CO2 a place to cling.
-This rogue CO2 is meant to be rapidly released upon the pour, shooting upwards, creating a cascading effervescence that’s integral to the overall aesthetic experience of enjoying your beer.
-When CO2 stays in the glass it may lessen the amount of foamy head, wreak havoc on the mouthfeel and flavors, and generally leave you with a subpar drinking experience.
+This rogue CO2 is meant to be rapidly released upon the pour, shooting upwards, creating a cascading effervescence integral to the overall aesthetic experience of enjoying your beer.
+When CO2 stays in the glass, it may lessen the foamy head, wreak havoc on the mouthfeel and flavors, and generally leave you with a subpar drinking experience.

-Visible residue, like fingerprints or lipstick, is not the only form dirt and grime can take on glassware.
-Fat or grease-based residues like milk or dish soap can all leave a clear film on glass.
-This film causes the speedy release of carbonation, causing your beer to go flat, and changing the taste.
-Odors absorbed from stale air, smoke, or drying towels, may also give beer an off-taste.
+Visible residues, like fingerprints or lipstick, are not the only form dirt and grime can take on glassware.
+Fat or grease-based residues like milk or dish soap can all leave a clear film on the glass.
+This film causes the speedy release of carbonation, causing your beer to go flat and changing the taste.
+Odors absorbed from stale air, smoke, or drying towels, may also give the beer an off-taste.

-Find out if your glass is really beer clean by looking for carbonation bubbles on the inside of the glass.
-On a beer clean glass there will be no irregularities or impurities for bubbles to form on.
+Find out if your glass is really beer clean by looking for carbonation bubbles inside the glass.
+On a beer clean glass, there will be no irregularities or impurities for bubbles to form on.
 If you see bubbles clinging to the sides of a glass, it’s a surefire sign that the glass has some residual impurities from soap, food, or something else.

 Beer Clean Glass Tests